Hover to see how factors connect to Self-regulation. Then click connected factors to explore strategies related to multiple factors.

 Using earplugs or headphones can increase focus and comfort.

-Giving students voice and choice in their learning is critical for making learning meaningful and relevant to them.
+Giving students voice and choice in their learning is critical for making learning meaningful and relevant to them, an important aspect of promoting Sense of Belonging.

 Providing ways for students to meet their individual temperature needs supports Attention and Self-regulation.